cioos-siooc/cioos-siooc-assetmap/README.md

 All categories, variables and CKAN search criteria.

 Categories contains a list of variable.
 Either element has the transalted lable, icon and if the item is enabled or not.
 Each category is reprensented by a clickable icon at the top left corner.
 All the variables of a category are grouped inside a panel.
-This panel is shown when the category icon is click.
+This panel is shown when the category icon is clicked.

 ```
 {